avs-origami/avs-origami.github.io/site/projects/tincan.md

 minimal distro for the Raspberry Pi Zero based on Cross-LFS Embedded.
 Though the process has been slow, taking on these little projects and spending more time actively using Linux has helped me gain a better understanding of how it works.
-So, when I decided to try again with making a custom distribution, it actually panned out, and Tin Can is the result.
+So, when I decided to try my hand at making a custom distribution again, it actually panned out, and Tin Can is the result.

 I primarily started doing this just for the fun of it.
 This project has been a nice thing to have going on the side, to occasionally fall back on when I'm